ShadowM's Q-Link Page(last updated 2013-12-08)

 With both a Lantronix and the VICE emulator, I use the manual dial settings in Q-Link; just hit Enter when prompted to dial Q-Link.

 If you want to use an emulator, naturally all your friends will make fun of you, but it can be done.
-Here's how I got it to work using the VICE emulator under Linux (I'll assume that you have figured out how to build and install it).
+Here's how I got it to work using the VICE emulator under Linux.
 The main idea is to get VICE to use netcat to do the serial-to-TCP/IP translation that software or a Lantronix box does when using a real '64 (note the pipe symbol in the last screenshot).
 See your system's documentation for netcat (or nc; on some distros, those two names point to the same program).
 A helpful Mac user advises that the version of nc supplied with OS X may be broken and that it would be better to build GNU netcat instead.
 Beware that netcat (or nc) may still be running after you exit Q-Link, holding open the local port you are trying to use.
 You may need to restart VICE between runs, or even exit VICE entirely and kill the netcat process.

 device: run a program